chasedurrett/chatropy-server-API/ReadMe.md

 # Chatropy RestAPI

-### This is a node.js application I have built to act as the server and API for an electron chat-app I am making.
+### This is a node.js application I have built to act as the server for an Electron chat-app I am making.
 The API will serve my chat-channel, user, and chat-message resources.
 Full CRUD.

 ### Technologies
 - Node